mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/security.md

 *  FormField->saveInto()
 *  DBField->saveInto()

 Note: It is NOT good practice to "be sure" and convert the data passed to the functions below manually.
-This might result in //double escaping// and alters the actually saved data (e.g. by adding slashes to your content).
+This might result in *double escaping* and alters the actually saved data (e.g. by adding slashes to your content).

 ## Manual escaping